Establishing a New School

 Most new schools must have the capacity to operate schools in the size range of 800 to 1,000 pupils.
 A lower threshold of 400 would apply for Gaelcholáistí having regard to the alternative of establishing an Aonad within a school.

-Minister Bruton Invites Applications for Patronage of Four New Post-primary Schools to be Established in 2019
+Applications invited for Patronage of Four New Post-primary Schools to be Established in 2019

 Prospective patrons should complete the application form and submit it to the Department by 4:30 p.m.on the 13th June 2018.